dovecot/documentation/docs/core/man/doveadm-mailbox.1.md

   *mailbox*...

 This command is used to create one or more mailboxes.
-The mailbox format of the created mailboxes depends on the *mail_location* setting, or the user's *mail* field, returned by the userdb.
+The mailbox format of the created mailboxes depends on the *mail_driver* setting, or the user's *mail* field, returned by the userdb.

 **-g** *guid*